-Paras 3.8, 5.12 and 9.7 - For clarity, we refer to the 2008 case of R (on the application of Betting Shop Services Limited) Southend on Sea Borough Council, in which it was held that an applicant could apply for a premises licence (without the need for a provisional statement) even though the premises were not fully constructed - the applicant is not restricted to making an application for a provisional statement.
+Paras 3.8, 5.12 and 9.7 - For clarity, we refer to the 2008 case of R (on the application of Shop Services Limited) Southend on Sea Borough Council, in which it was held that an applicant could apply for a premises licence (without the need for a provisional statement) even though the premises were not fully constructed - the applicant is not restricted to making an application for a provisional statement.
 It was held by the court that the then guidance issued by the Gambling Commission was wrong.
 The Guidance was subsequently amended (please see para 7.59 of the of the Gambling Commission's Guidance Licensing Authorities).
 As such, we suggest that the wording of paras 3.8, 5.12 and 9.7 amended to make it clear that applications for premises licences can be made regardless of whether the building in question is complete or finished or needs to be altered.
 An applicant may apply for a provisional statement if the building is not complete, but it does not have to do so and can instead apply for licence.
 Para 5.50 - Children are permitted to gamble For clarity amended as suggested. in some situations on Category D gaming machines therefore we suggest that the wording of para 5.50 be amended to include the following underlined phase: "... taking part in, or being in close proximity to, gambling where they are prohibited from participating and, in particular, from entering adult-only environments".
 Paras 5.56 and 5.57 - Although this para For clarity amended to: correctly states that the Authority may impose conditions "where entitled to do so", The licensing authority may also impose, or it does not specify when it is entitled to do so. seek to impose, such other conditions, The Gambling Commission's guidance on where it is entitled to do so, where it is this is that the Authority "must aim to permit necessary in accordance with the licensing the use of premises for gambling and so objectives, codes of practice, guidance and should not attach conditions that limit their policies, and / or deals with relevant use except where it is necessary in representations.
 Such conditions may apply accordance with the licensing objectives, the in relation to premises generally or in Commission's codes of practice and this relation to a specified part of the premises. guidance, or their own statement of policy.
-Given the above, the licensing authority will Conversely, licensing authorities should not turn down applications for premises licences not usually turn down an application for a where relevant objections can be dealt with premises licence where they are satisfied through the use of conditions" (see para 9.28 that relevant representations can be dealt of the Gambling Commission's Guidance for with through the use of conditions attached to the licence.
-Licensing Authorities).
-The use of "but is not obliged to grant such a licence" may be taken as inconsistent to the Authority's 'aim to permit' obligation.
-We suggest that the wording from the Gambling Commission's Guidance for Licensing Authorities is used within paras 5.56 and 5.57 to reiterate the Authority's aim to permit obligation and clarify when conditions are excluded, or other conditions are attached.
-Para 6.3 - We appreciate the relevance of No change made as paragraph already representations are covered in detail at states that it applies to relevant paras 6.43 - 6.56; however, this para 6.3 representations, and wording is deemed to should be clarified to emphasise that only be clear. relevant representations will result in a hearing.
+Conversely, licensing authorities should not turn down applications for premises licences where relevant objections can be dealt with through the use of conditions" (see para 9.28 of the Gambling Commission's Guidance for Licensing Authorities).
+The use of "but is not to the licence. obliged to grant such a licence" may be